tearflake/symbolverse/docs/symbolverse.md

 ```

 Here, variable `F` represents a bound variable, while variables `X` and `Y` are free variables.
 Free variables are indicated by the `FREEVAR` keyword in the final output.
 Each rule that produces a free variable, attaches an unique index to a variable name, relative to applied rule.
 Free variables may be important in pattern matching, e.g. during computing proofs of theorems.
 They are given special care in this framework, being calculated using a standard unification algorithm.
 Thus, in the previous example, the output may be matched with some further chaining rules only if the first parameter equals the value of variable `F`, the second parameter matches any atomic value (variable `X`), while the third and the fourth elements match atomic values having the same appearance (variable `Y`).
 Of course, it is possible to have compound contents of free variables, even containing inherited free variables, while their behavior correctly follows the unification algorithm functionality.

+#### fetching external files

+*Symbolverse* code may import rules saved in external files.
+To do that, we use `(FILE ...)` section wherever we may expect `(REWRITE ...)` section. `FILE` section accepts one parameter, a file name.
+The file name is expressed with or without directory, relative to path of the current code file.
+If we use special characters, such as spaces, we enclose the file name within double quotes.
+Thus, `FILE` provides us a packaging system spanned through directories of our interest.
+Together with constants/variables escaping system, we may form structures of any depth reachable from the inclusion source code files.

 ## 4. conclusion